-RCLs play a vital role in advocating for the rights and well-being of learners and through their work and that can address the 10 priority (or action) areas of the CSTL Plan.
-Many of the strategies, programmes, and activities that empower learners fall within the CSTL 10 priority action areas, namely, nutritional support, infrastructure, water and sanitation, a rights-based, social inclusive and cohesive school, safety and protection, curriculum support, material support, co-curricular health promotion, psychosocial support, support and social welfare services, The overarching goal is that every school becomes a rights-based, socially inclusive CSTL school provides transformational that quality, inclusive education to all and builds the human capital needed for sustainable, inclusive development.
+Many of the strategies, programmes, and activities that empower learners fall within the CSTL 10 priority action areas, namely,

+- Nutritional support,

+- infrastructure, water and sanitation,

+- A rights-based social inclusive and cohesive school,

+- Safety and protection,

+- Curriculum support,

+- Material support,

+- Co-curricular support,

+- Health promotion,

+- Psychosocial support, and

+- Social welfare services.

+RCLs play a vital role in advocating for the rights and well-being of learners for sustainable developments of their livelihoods.

-I. Nutritional Support: An RCL can propose strategies to ensure learners have access to proper nutrition at schools and beyond, through raising awareness about nutrition and available services to enhance nutrition in the school.
-For example, the RCL can propose a nutritious menu at the school tuck-shop.
-They can collaborate with the school administration and local farming organizations to establish school а feeding Programme or expand on an existing food garden.
+Nutritional Support: An RCL can propose strategies to ensure learners have access to proper nutrition at schools and beyond, through raising awareness about nutrition and available services to enhance nutrition in the school.
+For example, lead campaign to raise awareness on the importance of food gardens in schools.